sophiagemanuel/Student-Success-Deep-Dive/README.md

 ## Evaluation
 The Neural Network model is evaluated based on Loss (2.43153e-04)and Accuracy (1.00) and the Random Forest model is evaluated based on Mean Squared Error (0.0) and R-Squared Score (1.0).
 Due to both models achieving perfect accuracy on the test set, there is potential for overfitted data or data leakage.

+## Data Analysis Using SparkSQL

+By conducting a detail analysis using SparkSQL, we can better understand the various factors influencing students success and further refine our models to ensure accuracy and generalizability.

+## Results
+- Students who's parents education tended to have higher average reading and writing scores, but siimilar scores to other students in math.
+On average students who's parents completed highscool or some highshool had lower average scores in all three subjects.

+- Students who had reduced or free lunches had lower scores on average in all three subjects.

+- Students who completed test preparation courses had higher average scores in all three subjects.

+- Based on scores, female students had higher average reading and writing scores, while male students had higher average math scores.

+- On Average, White Students had the highest scores overall, and Native students had the lowest average scores.